americanexpress/amex-jest-preset/README.md

 - [setupTestFrameworkScriptFile](http://facebook.github.io/jest/docs/en/configuration.html#setuptestframeworkscriptfile-string) is where we load [jest-json-schema](https://github.com/americanexpress/jest-json-schema) so you have access to it throughout your tests.

+- [testEnvironment](https://jestjs.io/docs/en/configuration.html#testenvironment-string) tells Jest to use `node` as its test environment.
+This is done for performance reasons as the full `jsdom` environment is not needed for most tests and including it slows Jest startup time considerably.

 - [testResultsProcessor](http://facebook.github.io/jest/docs/en/configuration.html#testresultsprocessor-string) is used to output test results onto our HTML report creator.
 That way pretty HTML test results are created in `<rootDir>/test-results/`